+In the following, I want to suggest artistic methods that carry the potential to counteract the issues discussed in the previous paragraph.
+The approach of Software Art provides a great example.
 Software Art describes the "artistic preoccupation with software production" (Cox 2007, p.
 147).
-This means that Software Art is using either the software itself or Code as its material.
-The subject it addresses are mostly the cultural concepts of software (Cramer 2002b).
-Software has become so commonplace, that an average user doesn't even really recognize its existence.
-A similar effect can be seen in artistic engagement.
-Software is just part of many digital artworks, not even worth to mention.
-Software Art instead does not take software for granted and therefore it also realizes how software is made and by whom (Cramer 2002a).
-To put focus on the process instead of the end product is not new in the art world, but Software Art exemplifies this approach appropriate to contemporary conditions (Cox 2007, p.
+This means that Software Art is using either the software itself or code as its material.
+The subjects it addresses are mostly the cultural concepts of software (Cramer 2002b).
+Software Art does not take software for granted and therefore it also acknowledges the importance of the creation process of software (Cramer 2002b).

+To put focus on the process instead of the end product is not new in the art world, but Software Art exemplifies this approach "appropriate to contemporary conditions" (Cox 2007, p.
 147).
-This enables also to think of software in terms of performance.
+This creates the possibility to think of software in terms of performance.
 While the result is not necessarily a fixed product, that is visible, it can be a run-time application, that never reaches the state of finishing.
 An approach like this opens up new discussions and new ideas.
-An example of this might be the application "Every Icon" by John F Simon Jr. It is a simple 32 by 32 grid that iterates through every possible combination of black and white squares in the grid.
+An example of this is the application "Every Icon" by John F Simon Jr. It is a simple 32 by 32 grid that iterates through every possible combination of black and white squares in the grid.
 The application has been running since January 14, 1997 and will continue for many years.
 The application only becomes visible, when you visit the website, which displays the current state.
-Other then that it performs on its own, reaching formations that will never be seen.
-In a very neat way this work challenges the viewers imagination about limitations of computation, while automatically producing new, unique images.
+Other than that, it performs on its own, reaching formations that will never be seen.
+In an elegant way this work challenges the viewer's imagination (\rightarrow Imaginative Software) about limitations of computation, while automatically producing new, unique images.
+Only if the role of software itself is questioned or at least acknowledged in the creation of artworks can the creativity be freed again from the dependencies (\rightarrow I depend on you, who do you depend on?) of the culture industry as pointed out above.
+This method of Software Art is helpful for both the artist and the user, that receives the artwork.
+Firstly, it opens new ways for the artist to work with software and secondly, the recipient will gain a different perspective on software.